aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.events/svgzoomevent/previoustranslate/_index.md

 ---
 title: SVGZoomEvent.PreviousTranslate
 second_title: Aspose.SVG for .NET API Reference
-description: SVGZoomEvent property.
+description: SVGZoomEvent PreviousTranslate property.
 The translation values from previous zoom operations that were in place before the zoom operation occurred.
 The SVGPoint object is read only
 type: docs
 weight: 40
 url: /net/aspose.svg.events/svgzoomevent/previoustranslate/